What is Medical Silicone?

 Real silicone has no issue with boiling water.
 We do not recommend a hot griddle or frying pan because temperature is hard to monitor.
 Over 400F may cause discoloration but may not change physical properties of the silicone.
 Silicone is flammable; it should never be exposed to an open flame.

-Customer Question: I have always preferred a clear cup.
+"This came up on a sex toy site that “pure silicone will never be crystal clear and see-through."
+I have always preferred a clear cup.
 It allows me to see if there are any flaws inside of the silicone.
 However, if it’s true that a “pure silicone” will never be clear, then I’ve been going about this all wrong!
-Do you know if this is true in Medical Grade Silicone since the site states “Pure Silicone”?
+Do you know if this is true in Medical Grade Silicone since the site states “Pure Silicone”?"

 Sex toys are relatively unregulated, not a lot of material certifications or traceability.